 Wear only shoes that are high and broad across the toes, called a wide toe-box shoe.
 There should be at least one-half inch of space between your longest toe and the tip of the shoe.
-Keep in mind that this could be either your big toe or your second toe.
+Keep in mind that this could be either a big toe or second toe.

 Don't wear heels higher than 2 inches.

 Wear the appropriate shoe for the activity you are doing.